 Through the Inclusive Education, SEP offers children with disabilities a vital space in which to ensure optimal development by providing opportunities for child-focused learning, play, participation and peer interaction.
 SEP collaborates with schools in various locations and provides training and workshops to build the capacities of the teachers.

-SEP believes that if the teachers in regular schools are provided the right skills and interventions, it is feasible to include children with disabilities in the mainstream.
-In the Teacher Training they receive practical training toimprove their skills in assessments, designing individual educational plans (IEP) and adapting teaching strategies to the needs of the child.
-The teachers are also involved in making teaching materials and adaptations to specific needs of their students, like a communication board, feeling numbers, etc.
+SEP believes that if the teachers in regular schools are provided with the right skills and interventions, it is feasible to include children with disabilities in the mainstream.
+During the Teacher Training, they receive practical training to improve their skills in assessments, designing individual educational plans (IEP) and adapting teaching strategies to the needs of the child.
+The teachers are also involved in making teaching materials and adaptations to the specific needs of their students, like a communication board, feeling numbers, etc.

-SEP created a well-balanced manual with 16 modules, amongst them learning styles, foundations of reading, and handwriting.
+SEP created a well-balanced manual with 16 modules, amongst them learning styles, building foundations for reading and math, and handwriting.
 This gives the training the right foundation and teachers have a valuable source of information.

 After the Teachers Training, SEP follows up on the children in mainstream schools and offers further in-service support to the teachers.
-One instrument to make the inclusion process in school successful are the IEP meetings.
+One instrument that makes the inclusion process in school successful are the IEP meetings.
 Initiated by SEP, teachers, parents and other service-providers come together to jointly discuss and set objectives and teaching strategies for the individual child.